Highest Plateau in the World: 2024's Majestic Peak of Nature

 10Colorado PlateauUSA (Arizona, Utah, Colorado, New Mexico, Wyoming)Over 1,800 meters (5,906 ft)Grand Canyon, Mesas, Buttes, Arches

-The World’s Highest Plateau: A Geographic Marvel
+Highest Plateau in the World: A Remarkable Geographic Marvel

 Plateaus Formation: Geological Insights